 See London from the Sky Garden

 Another great option for those looking for great views of the city at night is London’s Sky Garden.
-While the outdoor viewing balcony closes at 5, the atrium stays open into the late hours of the night.
-The Walkie Talkie building in which it is located also includes a restaurant, bistro, bar and public garden.
-Guests are required to pre-book but there is no cost to do so.
-Reserve your free spot at the Sky Garden here.
+While the outdoor viewing balcony closes at 5 pm (sunset is earlier), the atrium stays open into the late hours of the night.

 Join a Pub or Club Crawl

-London is home to many different pub crawls that range from historic themed to Harry Potter themed.
-Some of these crawls even include admission to one or two nightclubs!
-This is a great option for solo travelers looking to meet new friends or discover local hotspots.
+London is home to many different pub crawls, including a Harry Potter pub crawl.
 Check out our comparison post which reviews many of the best crawls in London.

-Get more ideas for things to do in London at night.
+Get more ideas from our detailed post, Things to Do in London at Night.

 Below are just a few of the ideas for things to do with kids in February in London.
-Some of the items mentioned above would also qualify for inclusion here, including the Ceremony of the Keys, the Changing of the Guard, visiting the British Museum or riding the London Eye.
-You might also want to read the family section of our free things to do in London post.
+Some of the items mentioned above are ideal for families such as the Orchid Show and the Chinese New Year Celebrations.

 V&A Museum of Childhood